bvibber/ogv.js/readme.md

 *Audio output*

-Safari supports the W3C Web Audio API (with 'webkit' prefix), which should be sufficient for basic audio playback.
-Keying video synchronization off of timestamps reached in the audio stream may be best way to achieve sync.
+Safari and Chrome support the W3C Web Audio API (with 'webkit' prefix).
+Explicit synchronization is not yet performed, the buffering's pretty awful, and the sample rate is wrong unless it happens to match the browser's setting (probably 48 kHz).

+Note that audio fails on iOS as web audio must be started in an event handler for a user action.

+Firefox supports Web Audio API with an optional about:config switch.

 Unfortunately IE doesn't support Web Audio yet...
 Audio playback on IE may need to use a shim via the Flash plugin (which is bundled), which may make sync more difficult as there's another layer between our JS code and the output.

-Firefox seems to support Web Audio in the latest versions but is newish, and may be behind a config switch.

-Chrome and Safari seem to have some issues with audio launching in my testing, needs more investigation.

 ## Building